Combating Mood Disorders With Food

 Foods That Harm and Foods That Heal To Combat Mood Disorders

-Mood disorders can also be described as various forms of mental illness, including different types of depression, such as dysthymia and postpartum depression; bipolar disorders that are characterized by mood swings ranging from depression to mania; and seasonal affective disorder (SAD), where a person can be sad and moody during the winter months.
+Mood disorders can appear in various forms of mental illness, including different types of depression, such as dysthymia and postpartum depression; bipolar disorders that are characterized by mood swings ranging from depression to mania; and seasonal affective disorder (SAD), where a person can be sad and moody during the winter months.

 FOODS THAT HEAL